BRP Ang Pangulo: History

-Garcia administration
+Garcia administration (1957-1961)

-RPS Lapu-Lapu (PY-77) was built in Japan as part of that country's war reparations to the Philippines.
+The ship, first named as the RPS Lapu-Lapu (PY-77), was built in Japan as part of that country's war reparations to the Philippines.
 At the initiative of President Carlos P. Garcia, Filipino naval engineers specifically designed the vessel for use as a presidential yacht.
-It was christened with its original name of RPS Lapu-Lapu, named after the Visayan datu, Lapulapu, and commissioned into the Philippine Navy on March 7, 1959, as its flagship, a status it held until December 1961.
+It was christened with its original name of RPS Lapu-Lapu, named after the Visayan datu, Lapulapu, and commissioned into the Philippine Navy on 7 March 1959, as its flagship, a status it held until December 1961.

-Macapagal administration
+Macapagal administration (1961-1965)

 President Diosdado Macapagal in the following year ordered its conversion to a naval troop transport, renaming it RPS Roxas after the fifth President of the Philippines, Manuel Roxas, in rites led by his widow, Trinidad Roxas.

 President Diosdado Macapagal himself used another, older, presidential yacht, the RPS Santa Maria, which he renamed RPS Pag-Asa, the name by which it had also been called a decade earlier under President Ramon Magsaysay.
 This ship was later decommissioned by the Navy in 1993.

-Marcos administration
+Marcos administration (1965-1986)

 Later the vessel was renamed RPS The President and then BRP Ang Pangulo (TP-777) by President Ferdinand E. Marcos, who restored its use as the presidential yacht, a status it has retained in all succeeding presidencies to the present day.

 After 1986 it became associated with the lavish activities of the Marcos family when the video archives of Malacañang Palace were revealed to the public.
 Among the videos released was Irene Marcos' lavish September 1985 party aboard the Ang Pangulo, which was controversial in light of the sorry state of the Philippine economy at the time, and because diplomats such as U.S. Ambassador Stephen W. Bosworth were shown participating in an event which put the profligacy of the Marcos administration on display.

+Aquino administration (1986-1992)

+The 11th president of the Philippines, Corazon Aquino, sought to eliminate all the lavishness and extravagance of the previous administration.
+Maintaining the ship was also costing the government P400,000 a month.
+In September 1986, the President attempted to sell the ship for $5.5 million, but it remained unsold.

+Ramos administration (1992-1998)

+During his term, President Fidel V. Ramos hosted Chinese President Jiang Zemin aboard this yacht.

-Arroyo administration
+Estrada administration (1998-2001)

-It is in honor of these earlier periods under Presidents Magsaysay and Macapagal, and to emphasize its service to the people throughout the archipelago, that the BRP Ang Pangulo was renamed BRP Pag-Asa by President Gloria Macapagal Arroyo.
+When he took office, President Joseph Ejercito Estrada oversaw extensive refurbishments of the yacht, which then became a venue for presidential events and a mobile office.
+During trips to Mindanao, President Estrada frequently utilized the yacht, effectively serving as a mobile Malacañang in the southern region.